-Jackson Pollock literally splashed onto the American art scene in the 1950s, eventually becoming one of the best-known modern artists of all time.
-Known for his innovative drip, splash, and pour styles of painting, Pollock began experimenting with liquid paint in the 1930s.
+Jackson Pollock literally splashed onto the American art scene in the 1940s and 50s, eventually becoming one of the best-known modern artists of all time.
+Known for his innovative drip, splash, and pour styles of painting, Jackson Pollock began experimenting with liquid paint in the 1930s.
 Working with resin-based enamels or household paints, rather than artist-quality paints, Pollock used everyday objects ranging from sticks to syringes.
 Pollock secured a canvas to the floor and splashed, dripped, dropped, and poured his paint downward and from all sides to create incredible, colorful, textured works of art.

 Pollock’s technique is considered the launching point of the action painting movement.
 This dynamic process involved quick and spontaneous brushstrokes that embraced the accidental drip or paint spill.
 The movement encompassed the American Abstract Expressionists.